lambdamikel/Speak-SID/README.md

 The **main components** are:

-- Microcontroller: ATMega 8535 @ 16 MHz
+- Microcontroller: ATMega 8535 @ 16 MHz.
+Role: Brain of Speak&SID.
+Controls the SpeakSet, UART, SPI, I2C, GPIO, and implements the Amstrad SSA-1 emulation.
-- CPLD: Xilinx 9536
+- CPLD: Xilinx 9536.
+Role: Address decoding, SID control and 1 MHz clock, glue logic functions.
-- Speech chip: SpeakJet
+- Speech chip: SpeakJet.
+Role: speech synthesis and sound synthesizer.
-- Sound chip: SID 6581 or 8580, SwinSID, or ARMSID, or....
+- Sound chip: SID 6581 or 8580, SwinSID, or ARMSID, or.....
+Role: sound chip for awesome SID tunes!

 The source code for the CPLD and the ATMega are provided here (and HEX / JED firmware files as well).